Loops are a tool that allows us to repeat a block of code multiple times. In Python, we have two main types of loops: for and while.

 continue

-In certain situations, break and continue can help improve the readability of the code.
-However, in general, it’s best not to overuse them as they can make it difficult to follow the flow of the code.
+In certain situations, break and continue can help improve code readability.
+But, in general, it’s not advisable to overuse them because they make it harder to follow the code flow.

 Loops with else

-In Python, loops can also have an else clause, which is executed when the loop ends without being interrupted by a break.
+In Python, loops can also have an else clause, which is executed when the loop finishes without having been interrupted by a break.
 Let’s see an example:

 numbers = [1, 2, 3, 4, 5]